 - A. Refer to the Take Up Bearing section on page7-1 for the correct gap setting. - B. Check the return filter gauge at this location.
 Ensure the indicator shows green while the mix auger is running.
-Refer to the Hydraulic Oil Filters section on page 7-2. - C. Use SAE 30 weight oil or similar.
+Refer to the Hydraulic Oil Filters section on page 7-1. - C. Use SAE 30 weight oil or similar.
 For chain oiler reservoir, fill chain oil to the base of the filler neck.
-Fill as needed. - D. Use the supplied gap tool to maintain the correct gap of 0.1 inch (2.5mm.)
+Fill as needed. - D. Purge the seal of concrete paste immediately after washout.
+Ensure the auger is running while applying grease. - E. Clear brush of debris and replace if worn.

-- E. The rotary actuator is sensitive to frequent greasing.
-GREASE ONLY ONE TIME A YEAR WITH TWO SHOTS OF GREASE ON EACH GREASE POINT. - F. Purge the seal of concrete paste immediately after washout.
-Ensure the auger is running while applying grease. - G. Clear brush of debris and replace if worn. - H. Check that the oil level is showing in the sight glass.
-Refer to Oil Specifications section on page 7-1 for correct hydraulic oil. - I. The filter is located within the tank.
+- F. Check that the oil level is showing in the sight glass.
+Refer to Oil Specifications section on page 7-1 for correct hydraulic oil. - G. The filter is located within the tank.
 A visual inspection of the filter will be required to ensure the filter is not clogged.